Business Gas Cards Increase Fuel Savings and Reduce Accounting Hours

 Expense reports are a necessary part of doing business.
 But they can feel like busy work.
 However, if you have the right business fuel card, creating expense reports becomes unnecessary.

-When you use a fleet fuel card to its full potential, you have all your purchase information in one spot.
+When you use a business fuel card to its full potential, you have all your purchase information in one spot.
 With automated reporting, you can run a purchase report for any given period with the details you want and none that you don’t.

 This equates to significant time and monetary savings.
 A recent Global Business Travel Association report found that it takes 20 minutes on average to complete an expense report.
 If there are errors, the time required jumps to 38 minutes.
 Based on the average pay for accounting work, this equates to $58 per expense report and $110 for those with errors.